oxyg3nium/oxyg3nium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/message/Header.md

 This code defines a class called `Header` and an object with the same name.
 The `Header` class has a single field called `version` of type `WireVersion`.
 The `Header` object provides a way to serialize and deserialize `Header` objects using the `Serde` library.

 The `Header` class is used to represent the header of a message in the Oxyg3nium protocol.
 The `version` field indicates the version of the protocol that the message is using.
-The `WireVersion` class is defined in another file in the `org.alephium.protocol` package and provides a way to represent different versions of the protocol.
+The `WireVersion` class is defined in another file in the `org.oxyg3nium.protocol` package and provides a way to represent different versions of the protocol.

 The `Header` object provides a way to serialize and deserialize `Header` objects using the `Serde` library.
 The `Serde` library is a serialization and deserialization library that is used throughout the Oxyg3nium codebase.
 The `Header` object defines an implicit `Serde` instance for the `Header` class that uses the `WireVersion` `Serde` instance to serialize and deserialize the `version` field.